emarti22/Active-Directory-Lab/README.md

 ![aabrev-attempt1](screenshots/aabrev-attempt2.PNG)

 ## The attempt fails, and as shown in the second image this is because aabrev is not a member of _ADMINS, therefore permissions work as intended.

+# It seems I messed up the GPO and I need to redo this part.
+Added another user to _ADMINS and they did not get privileges.